Pre-Calabi-Yau algebras and topological quantum field theories: Background material

+for all $(n+1)$-tuple of objects $X_i$.
+The first component $\mu^1$ squares to zero, and endows $C^*(\cA)$ with the structure of a cochain complex.

-We now recall a noncommutative geometry perspective of $A_\infty$-algebras \cite{kontsevich2006notes}.
-In this interpretation, the Gerstenhaber bracket corresponds to the bracket of vector fields on a noncommutative space, and an $A_\infty$-structure is an integrable vector field.
+We recall a noncommutative geometry perspective of $A_\infty$-algebras \cite{kontsevich2009notes}.
+In this interpretation, the Gerstenhaber bracket corresponds to the bracket of vector fields on a noncommutative space determined by the graded vector space $A$, and an $A_\infty$-structure on $A$ is an integrable vector field of degree one (or \emph{homological vector field}) on that space.